lavishay-technion/ansible_shallow/05_roles/README.md

 ---

-# Embedding modules and plugins in roles
+# Embedding Modules and Plugins In Roles

 If you write a custom module (see Should you develop a module?) or a plugin (see Developing plugins), you might wish to distribute it as part of a role.
 For example, if you write a module that helps configure your company’s internal software, and you want other people in your organization to use this module, but you do not want to tell everyone how to configure their Ansible library path, you can include the module in your internal_config role.